 Counsel for the Township of South Orange Village has filed a Notice of Emergency Relief against the provider of water for the town, East Orange Water Commission (EOWC).
-This is the latest in what has been an ongoing legal battle with the commission for several months.
+This is the latest in what has been an for several months.
 The town is asking for an overseer to be appointed in regard to EOWC’s treatment of South Orange’s water.

 On October 14, the licensed operator of record for EOWC, William Mowell, was issued a suspension of six months and fined $17,000 by the New Jersey Department of Environmental Protection (NJDEP) for his failure to comply with multiple requests for records.
 In addition, an inspection showed that wells had been turned on and off for unknown reasons and that the sampling data provided by EOWC has not been accurate of the water flowing.

 On June 20, the NJDEP asked Mowell for a report on the water main break the day before.
 Mowell did not comply with the request.

 In July, the NJDEP asked Mowell for the sampling results from a water test done on April 14.
 Once again, Mowell did not comply.

 When representatives of the government agency visited EOWC’s headquarters in August, they met with Mowell personally and asked to see his logs and pumping results.
 They were turned away without viewing the materials.

 Mowell was fined $3,500 for the first non-compliance and the penalty increased to $4,500 for subsequent ones.